balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

       "migrate": {
         "force": true
       },
-      "target_devices":"mmcblk0 sda nvme0n1"
+      "target_devices":"sda nvme0n1"
   }
   ```

-  The first medium found in the `target_devices` list will be used.
+  The first medium found in the `target_devices` list will be used and it will become the main storage of your device once flashing is complete.

+  Available options for <code>target_devices</code> are:
+    - <code>sda</code> - removable drives like USB flash keys or SSDs
+    - <code>nvme0n1</code> - NVMe drive.
+Unless overriden, this option is the default for your device

   <details>
   <summary><b>How do I set this configuration in my balenaOS image?</b></summary>